 Important Things to Consider

-DTF printing’s advantages make it an attractive choice for anyone who wants to start printing garments.
+DTF printing’s advantages continue to shine as more newcomers are looking to print their own custom garments.
 We believe it will be the future of garment printing with how it leverages new applications and technologies to conduct garment printing as a whole.

 Going into DTF printing means having to be hands-on from start to finish, much like screen printing.
 It may be a little less laborious than screen printing, but you’ll still need to work to get your desired products out.
 As you grow, though, and you’re able to acquire new equipment to automate your production line and smooth out the workflow, you’ll be recouping your ROI in no time.

 The DTF market is still expanding, and that means there’s still a lot of room for experimentation and growth.
-If you’re not entirely convinced just yet, don’t sweat it.
+We can already see that more people are taking up DTF printing to kickstart their custom apparel printing business, and with good reason.
 As technology continues improving, we reckon DTF printing will shake the industry further.